threefoldtech/0-db/README.md

 0-db is a simple implementation of a key-value store redis-protocol compatible which makes data persistant inside an always append index/datafile

-# Build and restriction
+# Build targets
+Currently supported system:
-For now, only Linux (using `epoll`) and MacOS X/FreeBSD (kqueue) are supported.
+* Linux (using `epoll`)
+* MacOS / FreeBSD (using `kqueue`)

+Currently supported hardware:
+* Any Intel processor supporting `SSE 4.2`

+This project won't compile on something else, for now.

+# Build instructions
-To build the code, just type `make`.
+To build the project (server, tools):
+* Type `make` on the root directory

-The binary will be on the `src/zdb`.
-No dependencies (except a default compiler) are needed.
+* The binaries will be placed on `bin/` directory

-Note, for now you **NEED** Intel SSE4.2 available to compile and run this project.
+You can build each parts separatly by running `make` in each separated directories.

+> By default, the code is compiled in debug mode, in order to use it in production, please use `make release`

 # Implementation
 This project doesn't rely on any dependencies, it's from scratch.